 Though the picture does promise action and verbal sparring which it delivers handily.
 In fact, if you consider the screenplay by writing duo Christopher Markus and Stephen McFeely, they do an admirable job with both the monumental juggling act and crosscutting of multiple storylines.
 The same can be said for the other dynamic duo directing, brothers Joe and Anthony Russo who must perform the same type of orchestration that would have buried a single director in his grave.

-Still, there is an uncanny feeling that the picture is made up of two kinds of scenes.
+Still, there is an uncanny feeling the picture is made up of two kinds of scenes.
 You have action sequences packaged nicely with all the trimmings and CGI to your heart’s content.
 Then you have in contrast many stagnant sequences with all these big names standing around in a single location talking it out usually over some point of conflict, sprinkled with a few jokes or exposition that feels all too familiar.
 The well-timed comic relief disguises how run-of-the-mill everything is.

 However, I couldn’t help but leave the experience feeling slightly lackluster about the affair.
 Because in many ways Infinity War is the culmination of a generation of films and really the emblem of where Hollywood continues to head.
 Sure, we have yet to get the second half of our story but if this is any indication of what we have to look forward to in the future, it does look like a fairly blasé fate at that.
-Though the jokes and the pyrotechnics are present in full force, there is little magic — that certain amount of intangibility that lifts entertainment above the mediocre and allows it to capture our imaginations.
-My only question is — as someone unread in Marvel comic literature — what could the Deux ex Machina possibly be?
+Though the jokes and the pyrotechnics are present in full force, there is little magic — that certain amount of intangibility lifting entertainment above the mediocre and allowing it to capture our imaginations.
+My only question is — as someone unread in Marvel comic literature — what could the Deus ex Machina possibly be?